 Checking the name is available

-By using the search options provided on the Companies Office websites, you can check that the name you’ve chosen is available to use.Search for societies Search for companies Search other registers
+By using the search options provided on the Companies Office websites, you can check that the name you’ve chosen is available to use.Search for societies Search for a company Search other registers

 Other restrictions on names